 Whether you want views of cobblestones or historic landmarks, Savannah is home to a variety of rooftop bars and restaurants to explore.
 You’d be surprised by how many rooftop oasis are tucked away throughout the city!

 Explore Bonaventure Cemetery

 A traditional Victorian cemetery, Bonaventure Cemetery rests on a whopping 100 acres, just outside of the Historic District.
 Quietly explore the winding pathways and view centuries-old tombstones.
 If visiting during the spring, you’ll have a front row view of the blooming azaleas that are simply spectacular.

 You can’t visit Savannah without tasting some good ol’ southern cooking.
 From Michelin Star restaurants to casual eateries, Savannah is laced with a variety of dining options to choose from.
 You can’t go wrong!

 Sample Local Beer

 Get a real taste of the city by sampling its locally-brewed beer.
-Service Brewing Company and Moon River Brewing Co. offer guests the chance to see how the beer is made on a tour of their fascinating facility.
+Service Brewing Company offers guests the chance to see how the beer is made on a tour of their fascinating facility.
 But the best part is tasting the finished product.
 Not interested in beer?
 Try a tour at Ghost Coast Distillery, Savannah’s first operational distillery since before Prohibition.
 At Ghost Coast Distillery, you can tour the facilities, see how vodka is made and sample the spirits!